Pratt-Zan/Web-Source-Dataset/README.md

 ----

-# 🌐 Iterative Website Crawler with Incremental Text Storage
+# 🌐 Iterative Search with Incremental Text Storage

 ## Overview

-This project implements an **asynchronous, domain-restricted web crawler** using Playwright for large-scale extraction of **plain textual content from company websites**.
-The primary objective is to build and maintain a continuously growing **textual database of corporate web disclosures**, while minimizing redundant computation through an **incremental update framework**.
+This project implements an **asynchronous, domain-restricted web scraper** using Playwright for large-scale extraction of **textual content from company websites**.
+The primary objective is to build and maintain a continuously growing **textual database of corporate web texts**, while minimizing redundant computation through an **incremental update framework**.

-Unlike naive crawlers that repeatedly scrape the same pages, this system is designed to:
+Unlike naive ones that repeatedly scrape the same pages, this system is designed to:

-* **Persist historical crawl results**
+* **Persist historical results**
 * **Detect and skip previously processed URLs**
 * **Only store newly discovered content in each run**

-This makes it particularly suitable for **longitudinal data collection tasks**, such as tracking changes in corporate disclosures, ESG communication, or investor-facing information over time.

-The crawler follows a **Breadth-First Search (BFS)** strategy with a configurable depth limit, ensuring structured and controlled exploration of each website while avoiding excessive crawling.
+This makes it particularly suitable for **longitudinal data collection tasks**, such as tracking changes.
+The scraping logic follows a **Breadth-First Search (BFS)** strategy with a configurable depth limit, ensuring structured and controlled exploration of each website while avoiding excessive searching.

 ## Key Features

-This crawler includes several design choices aimed at balancing **efficiency, scalability, and robustness**:
+This code includes several design choices aimed at balancing **efficiency, scalability, and robustness**:

 * **Asynchronous Execution (Playwright-based)**
-  The crawler leverages `asyncio` and Playwright’s async API to efficiently handle page navigation and content extraction without blocking execution.
+  The main functiion leverages `asyncio` and Playwright’s async API to efficiently handle page navigation and content extraction without blocking execution.

 * **Incremental Crawling Architecture**
   A dual-database system is used:

-  * A **full historical database** storing all previously crawled pages
+  * A **full historical database** storing all previously pages
   * A **run-specific incremental database** storing only newly discovered pages This significantly reduces redundant I/O and computation in repeated runs.

-* **Domain-Constrained Crawling**
+* **Domain-Constrained**
   The crawler strictly limits traversal to the **same domain as the starting URL**, preventing unintended expansion into external sites.

 * **Content-Focused Extraction**